 Patients who need a heart transplant will take part in a specialized program that begins at the pre-transplant stage and continues through hospitalization and recovery.
 Please review the complete process.

-If you would like to be evaluated for other surgical procedures, such as high-risk valve surgery or bypass surgery, please contact the Heart & Vascular Institute Resource Nurses.
+If you would like to be evaluated for other surgical procedures, such as high-risk valve surgery or bypass surgery, please contact the Heart, Vascular & Thoracic Institute Resource Nurses.
 We will assist you with the process for surgical review.